Mishkat06/simple-api-fetcher/README.md

      }
      ```
    - **Example Response (Error)**:
-     - For an invalid URL (e.g., `http://localhost:5000/fetch-api?url=https://pokeapi.co/api/v2/pokemon/xyz`):
      ```json
      {
        "error": "Error: Received status code 404"
      }
      ```
-     - For a missing URL:
-       ```json
-       {
-         "error": "No API URL provided"
-       }
-       ```

 ## Project Structure
-- `api_fetcher.py`: The original command-line script that fetches and formats Pokémon API data (Day 2).
+- `api_fetcher.py`: The original command-line script that fetches data from the Pokémon API (Day 2).
-- `server.py`: The Flask server with the `/fetch-api` route to fetch data from any public API URL (Day 3).
+- `server.py`: The backend server with the `/fetch-api` route to fetch data from any public URL (Day 3) and serves the frontend UI (Day 4).
+- `index.html`: The frontend UI for inputting API URLs and displaying responses (Day 4).
-- `requirements.txt`: Lists the required Python libraries (`requests`, `flask`).
+- `requirements.txt`: A list of required Python libraries (`requests`, `flask`).
 - `README.md`: This file, providing project details and instructions.

 ## Error Handling
-The `/fetch-api` route includes error handling for:
+The `/fetch-api` route includes:
-- Missing URL parameter (`400 Bad Request`).
-- Network issues (e.g., no internet connection, `500 Internal Server Error`).
-- Invalid API responses (e.g., `404 Not Found`, returned as `500` with error message).
-- JSON parsing or missing keys (`500 Internal Server Error`).
+- Backend errors: Missing URLs (`400`), invalid URLs (`500` with status code), network issues, JSON parsing errors (`500`).
+- Frontend errors: Displays validation errors (e.g., empty URL) and backend errors in the UI.

 ## Future Improvements
-- Generalize the response formatting to handle different API structures dynamically.
+- Generalize the backend response formatting to handle different API structures dynamically
-- Add support for fetching multiple URLs in a single request.
-- Include additional API details based on the provided URL.
+- Add a `/fetch-history` endpoint to support logging and retrieving fetch history
+- Enhance error messaging and UI styling

 ## Notes
-- The program was tested with various Pokémon API URLs (e.g., `https://pokeapi.co/api/v2/pokemon/pikachu`, `https://pokeapi.co/api/v2/pokemon/charizard`) and handles errors gracefully.
+- The program was tested with various Pokémon API URLs (e.g., `https://pokeapi.co/api/v2/pokemon/pikachu`, `https://pokeapi.co/api/v2/pokemon/charizard`) and handles errors gracefully
-- Ensure you have an active internet connection, as the program relies on external APIs.
+- Ensure you have an active internet connection
-- Stop the Flask server (Ctrl+C in the terminal) when done testing.
+- Stop the Flask server (Ctrl+C in the terminal) when done testing

-If you encounter any issues or have questions, feel free to reach out!